Feliksas Vaitkus: Flight

 Vaitkus arrived at Floyd Bennett Field in New York in May 1935.
 That year, prior to his arrival, no pilots had been able to fly over the Atlantic due to poor weather conditions, and so he had to wait until the chief meteorologist gave him a favorable weather report.
 It was not until four months later, on the evening of September 20, he was informed that the weather along his route had improved, where conditions were average, with no major changes expected in the next 24 hours.
 Encouraged with this news, Vaitkus decided to fly.
+He carried five ham and egg sandwiches, a quart of coffee and lemonade, fruit, plus two gallons of water.
+One thousand letters were onboard too to be delivered to Lithuania, and ribbons from Lithuanian-Americans of Chicago for the graves of Steponas Darius and Stasys Girėnas.

 The next day, September 21, at 6:45 in the morning, Lituanica II was headed for Europe.
 Unfortunately, Vaitkus had to fight the worst possible weather conditions, flying through rain, fog, and icing, so that most of his navigation had to be by his new radio compass.
 More than once he noticed ice forming on the wings and had to descend to a lower altitude until it thawed off.
 Vaitkus was helped considerably by hourly broadcasts from an Irish radio station.
 He learned that Dublin was fogged in, as well as all areas heading east as far as the Baltic Sea.
 He knew that he could not make it to Kaunas due to his low fuel supply, and being exhausted after a 23-hour struggle fighting the elements, he felt it was best to come down somewhere in Ireland.

 He spotted an open field in Cloongowla at Ballinrobe, County Mayo and landed there, with the aircraft suffering extensive damage.
 He was lucky to be alive and uninjured.
 Lituanica II was crated for shipment to Lithuania, where it would be restored.
 By ship and by train he made his way to Kaunas where he was given a hero’s welcome.

 Feliksas Vaitkus was the only pilot to fly across the North Atlantic in 1935, and even though he landed in Ireland and not in Kaunas, he was entered in aviation’s history books for being the sixth pilot to fly solo across the Atlantic.

 He was recalled to active duty in the Army Air Corps in 1940, serving as the chief test pilot at the Boeing Aircraft Co. in Seattle, testing hundreds of B-17 and B-29 bombers.
 He was recalled again to serve in the U.S. Air Force during the Korean War.

 He died of a heart attack while stationed at Wiesbaden, Germany, on July 25, 1956, at the age of 49.
 His body was shipped home and interred in his wife’s family plot in the Kohler Cemetery at Sheboygan, Wisconsin.
 At the time of his death, he held the rank of lieutenant colonel.